andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_04_GroupAnalysisOnTheSurface.rst

 	tcsh surf.clustsim

-This script can take a while; it may be 10-20 minutes, depending on the speed of your machine.
+This script can take a while; the total processing time may be 60-90 minutes, depending on the speed of your machine.

 .. note::

 	Does the Eklund et al. 2016 paper apply to surface results?
 According to the FreeSurfer developers, analyses of the structural data also showed the same bias towards higher smoothness than was expected by their cluster simulations, indicating the need for a cluster-defining threshold of p=0.001 or stricter in order for the cluster simulations to be accurate.
-It is unclear whether the same problems apply to the functional data used with SUMA, but to be on the safe side, use a cluster-defining p-threshold of p=0.001.
+I haven't read whether the same problems apply to the functional data used with SUMA, but to be on the safe side, use a cluster-defining p-threshold of p=0.001.

 This script will generate z max images.
 To find the corresponding alpha p=0.05 value for an cluster-defining p-value of p=0.001, for example, type: